Tuition, Fees and Financial Aid: Master of Science in Physician Assistant Studies

 Tuition Refunds

-The Bryant University Bursar will manage all refunds of tuition.
+The Bryant University Bursar's Office will manage all refunds of tuition.
 Fees are not refundable.

 A student withdrawing from Bryant University must contact the PA Program Director and complete a voluntary withdrawal form in the Registrar's Office in order for his/her withdrawal to be official.